raipc/atsd-api-python/offline_installation.md

 ### Download Modules

-Login into the intermediate server with internet access.
+Log in to the intermediate server with internet access.

 Download the `atsd_client` source code.